dataliterate/design-studio-kit/README.md

 - don’t write text (unless singular words are needed)
 - give names to your ideas (it helps you reflect and pitch them better)

-_Sketching Tip:_ there are always participants telling you (or the whole group) how bad they are at drawing.
-Pick one of those and let them draw a line.
-Ask the group if they recognize it as a line.
-Do the same with a circle, a rectangle and a triangle.
-Now combine those basic geometric elements and eg. sketch a Dropdown Menu.
-Now everybody understands that even the people claiming to be bad at drawing are actually really good in sketching.

 [8-up Template](material/precious-8up.pdf)
 [1-up Template](material/precious-1up.pdf)